aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

   declColonEquals = identWithPragma ^+? comma
                     (':' optInd typeDesc)? ('=' optInd expr)?
   ```
-16. experimental feature: parameter constraints are not mentioned in the syntax, even though term rewriting macros are (called `pattern`)
+16. experimental feature: parameter constraints are not mentioned in the syntax, even though term rewriting macros are (they are called `pattern`)
     this could be done by:
   ```
   # changing